 - Instead of the usual cafe to quench our thirst and appetite, we chose to sit on a park bench and eat mandarines.
 Citrus fruit in Spain is unbeatable!

 - Incredible buildings that seem to be utilised by the University, what a fantastic place to study amongst all this history.
-Well, a history with a leaning towards Christianity.
+Well, a tale with a leaning towards Christianity.

 - Disjointed was one word that was verbally repeated during our time wandering the streets of Salamanca.

-- “The Feel”, “The Atmosphere” whatever word that best describes that intangible “thing”, that makes every place unique, Salamanca for us was lacking that special quintessential element.
+- “The Feel”, “The Atmosphere” whatever word that best describes that intangible “thing”, that makes every place unique, Salamanca for us was lacking that particular quintessential element.